sabrodigan/bookings/readme.md

 Now adding more content to README.MD to see if git pull works.
 This works in VIM, Neovim, Goland, Webstorm and VS Code.

+I am working with git and Github to be ready for larger projects.